chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 I saw too much of myself in this overworked and tired organizer.
 I feared that one day, if I continued on that path, I'd cultivate a group with a missing stair, too.

-Although the **two-strike rule** started as a way to *avoid* missing stairs, I started using it as a way of trying to cultivate more diverse spaces and provide a model for communicating behavior change.
+The other extreme of this is vibes-based moderation.

+[As I covered in this response post on vibes-based moderation](/blog/posts/2024-06-04-On-Vibes-Based-Moderation/), I've noticed a theme of "banning based on vibes" in Discord communities as a catch-all for "you're technically not doing anything wrong but you're being annoying."

+While on its surface it seems useful for that one person who is always toeing the line - sometimes maliciously - it runs on the basic premise that any new person is not to be trusted and might be a troll.
+That kind of general paranoia in communities ends up poisoning the group and can end up, at its best, a shy person hanging around in a community and then leaving when no one welcomes them or more senior members talk over them.

+At its worst, it's witch hunts and call outs, which happened a few years ago [causing a trans rights protest in Tokyo to be cancelled.](http://localhost:8080/blog/posts/2023-11-16-Tokyo-Trans-March-2023/)

+In both cases, an evaporation effect happens; by not having the rules explicit and some people exempt from the rules, the community becomes one that loses members from different backgrounds and points of view, and becomes an echo chamber.

+In different ways, both of these types of communities are dangerous to newcomers and don't facilitate the communities we want - ones that are strong, kind and sustainable.

+2-2-2 provides a guideline on behavior change that is intentionally communicated to prevent this kind of evaporation from happening as well as help community members resolve conflict and even harassment when it occurs.

 ---

-## The two foundational mindsets
+## Introduction to 2-2-2

+Initially, this framework was called the "one-strike rule" but the more I wrote about it, the more I realized there needed to be more conscious writing on the underlying mindset and guidelines - calling it "one-strike" made it seem too simple when the decision to ban or remove someone is never an easy choice.

+As mentioned above, 2-2-2 is a collection of three parts: mindset, strikes, and consequences.
+In this case "consequences" means simply "the result of one's actions."
+Everyone in the group is an adult and while they may have emotional reactions or thoughts that pop up, everyone has agency to control or change their behavior.

-First, there are two important mindsets that I try to proactively communicate and embody in the groups that I run.
-These serve as the foundational mindsets for the two-strike rule.
+First, there are two important guidelines that I try to proactively communicate and follow in the groups that I run.
+These serve as the foundation for 2-2-2.

+### Guideline 1: Act Like You Live Here

-1. **Act like you live here.** It is not only the responsibility of the organizer, but each community member to ensure the space is inclusive long-term.
+It is not only the responsibility of the organizer, but each community member to ensure the space is inclusive long-term.
 If they see a behavior that's not in line with the space's principles, encourage them to call it in and request change.

 For instance, if the space's principles are: